Indiana Governor candidates gather for third debate

 All three candidates shared pro-gun points with varying policy plans.

-McCormick, a self-proclaimed gun owner, asserted that she wants to listen to state police and local law enforcement, continue to enforce red flag laws, and ensure “get people care when they are vulnerable,” referring to mental health care and resources.
+McCormick, a self-proclaimed gun owner, asserted that she wants to listen to state police and local law enforcement, continue to enforce red flag laws, and to ensure “get people care when they are vulnerable,” referring to mental health care and resources.

 Braun said he also plans to continue enforcing red flag laws to “keep guns out of the hands of the mentally ill.”
 McCormick pointed out that Braun’s running mate, Beckwith, has said in past Facebook posts that Beckwith sees red flag laws as “unconstitutional.”